othernet-global/salty-io/README.md

 **/dao** - handles creating governance proposals, voting, acting on successful proposals and managing POL (Protocol Owned Liquidity).
 DAO adjustable parameters are stored in ~Config.sol contracts and are stored on a per folder basis.

-**/launch** - handles the initial airdrop, initial distribution, and bootstrapping ballot (a decentralized vote by the airdrop recipients to start up the DEX and establish the initial geo restrictions).
+**/launch** - handles the initial airdrop, initial distribution, and bootstrapping ballot (a decentralized vote by the airdrop recipients to start up the DEX and distribute SALT).

 **/pools** - a core part of the exchange which handles liquidity pools, swaps, arbitrage, and user token deposits (which reduces gas costs for multiple trades) and which pools have contributed to recent arbitrage trades (for proportional rewards distribution).